 Hepatic lipidosis is another disease that causes elevated liver enzymes.
 This condition is also sometimes known as fatty liver syndrome and is unique to cats specifically.
 It causes severe impairment of the health and functioning of a cat’s liver and can be fatal if not promptly treated.

 According to Cornell Feline Health Center, more than 90% of hepatic lipidosis cases are a secondary consequence of a different underlying condition such as obesity, hyperthyroidism, or diabetes.

 Respiratory issues are another common reason that Turkish Van owners make insurance claims.

-All cats, not just Turkish Vans, respiratory tracts are susceptible to infections according to Pets at WebMD.
+All cats, not just Turkish Vans, are susceptible to respiratory infections according to Pets at WebMD.
 Respiratory infections in cats are similar to colds in humans, but they can become much more serious.

 These viruses can be transmitted between cats just the same way our human cold viruses are transmitted, through coughing, sneezing, or sharing food bowls.

 Chlamydia and mycoplasma are the two main bacteria that cause upper respiratory infections in cats.
 These infections are common in animal shelters and homes with multiple cats.